Darkoray/Serenity-Spa-and-Wellness/README.md

 // Pricing {

 Our Spa Packages
-More Ways to Save & Book { /ahref Gift Cards Special Offers & Memberships Book Your Appointment Today }
+More Ways to Save & Book { /ahref Gift Cards, Special Offers, Memberships, Book Your Appointment Today }
 }